ikmb/HLApipePublic/README.md

 - Alignment of a study to the imputation reference

 Main:
-- HLA, Amino acid & SNP imputation
+- HLA, Amino acid (AA) & SNP imputation
 - Phasing of HLA alleles

 Utility: